Operation Market Garden: Nijmegen

 In addition, German forces were still threatening to retake the north end of the bridge.
 Many of the Guards tanks were still assisting the 82nd and XXX Corps infantry in Nijmegen.
 The Guards who were over the bridge could not leave the northern end of the bridge for fear of recapture.
 At Lent only five tanks were available, including the damaged tank, which now reportedly had a joint UK-US crew: it included members of the 82nd who had prior experience with Sherman tanks.
 Carrington's tank was stationary, alone, at the northern end of the bridge for 45 minutes, awaiting infantry who were fighting German snipers in the girders as they moved across the bridge.
 In the meantime, Carrington was attacked by Germans with a Panzerfaust.
-After clearing the bridge of snipers, the Irish Guards crossed the bridge and formed a defence line.
+After clearing the bridge of snipers, the Grenadier Guards crossed the bridge and formed a defence line.
 The line was reinforced with 82nd troops.

 To the east, German attacks on the Groesbeek Heights made significant progress.
 A counterattack at Mook by elements of the 505th PIR and 1st Battalion, the Coldstream Guards of XXX Corps forced the Germans back to their line of departure by 20:00.
 The 508th PIR lost ground at Im Thal and Legewald, when attacked by German infantry and tanks.
 To the south, running battles between the 101st and various German units continued.
 Eventually several tanks and self-propelled guns managed to cut the roads but pulled back when low on ammunition.